 Although we know that the only constant for a digital entrepreneur is change, you want to introduce certainty wherever you can.
 So, if you can clearly communicate the Deliverables and 'Acceptance' criteria for each Sprint, since you can quantify the human effort here, you can also provide a 'Fixed-Price, Fixed-Time' - per Sprint.
 Hence, you can pay on Deliverables, Not Hours.

 Over four decades, I have worked with many tech startups, digital agencies, IT services firms and enterprise IT organisations.
 What I have found works best is a combination of the right mindset and what we also believe is the best method for your Dedicated Teams - located in nearshore Ukraine (to say, UK), but indistinguishable from your onshore employees.

 These things for entrepreneurs, CIOs and CTOs are difficult to judge, until you put them to the test.

-So, if you are a digital entrepreneur, let's explore how you combine five key differentiators as your advantage in software design and development outsourcing: True Partnership; Accountable Method; Smart DevOps; Code-Optimised; and, Deliverables, Not Hours.
+So, if you are a digital entrepreneur or enterprise CIO/CTO, let's explore how you combine these five things as your advantage in software design and development outsourcing: True Partnership; Accountable Method; Smart DevOps; Code-Optimised; and, Deliverables, Not Hours.